 Lack of Intent: Many crimes against a person require that the defendant have the intent to commit the crime.
 Evidence that there was no intent will be greatly beneficially to your case and can help your Attorney get the charge lowered or possibly dismissed.

 This is not an extensive list of the defenses that could be used in your case.
-These are just some of the defenses your Attorney will evaluate to see if they apply.
+These are just some of the defenses your crimes against people lawyer in Georgia will evaluate to see if they apply.
 Every case is different and our Lawyers will work with you to provide the best defense.

 Crimes against people are serious crimes and not ones to be taken lightly.
-You need an Attorney who understands the consequences a conviction will have on your future.
-Your Georgia Attorney will investigate all the details surrounding your case and evaluate your options.
+You need a Georgia Crimes Against People Attorney who understands the consequences a conviction will have on your future.
+Your Crimes Against People Attorney in Georgia will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
-Lawson and Berry and their team of Lawyers will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of lawyers will work with you to fight your charge and avoid a conviction.